-It is often carried out in people with chest pain, breathlessness, hypertension, heart murmurs and abnormal ECG or chest X- ray.
-Patients with valves problem, previous heart surgery or previous heart attack will require regular echo test to survey disease progression.
-This is an invaluable test giving a lot of information for almost all types of heart problems.
+Echocardiograms are often recommended to those with chest pain, breathlessness, hypertension, heart murmurs and abnormal ECG or chest X- ray.
+Patients with valves problem, heart surgery history or heart attack history will also require regular echo test to survey disease progression.

 - Do I need to fast for the test?